gofilipa/digital_annotation/notes/development_notes.md

 		return nodes.wrap(hl).parent().toArray()

 Unfortunately, the above does not work.
 It keeps breaking the tool.
+I also tried passing ids, which you can see in [index.coffee](code_notes/notes_index.coffee).

 Should I go back to the onHighlight option from the event handler in [adder.js](./code_notes/notes_adder.js) & [guest.coffee](./code_notes/notes_guest.coffee)?
 Or should I keep researching JQuery traversals (closest() and find() being other options) and going through trial and error?

-## 8.14.19 Color Classes
+## 8.14.19 Passing Colors to highlightRange

 Am able to change highlight color by passing a CSS class into "highlightRange", in the file [index.coffee](code_notes/notes_index.coffee), having configured the color in variables.scss and set it to the "annotator-hl" class in [annotator.scss](../code_notes/notes_annotator.scss).
 I can also pass custom classes (for example, "blue" instead of "annotator-hl") and multiple classes (eg, "blue" and "yellow") into highlightRange.